Hornets vs. Heat Player Props Betting Odds

 |0.5 (Over: -143)

-- Butler has connected on one three pointer per game, 0.5 more than his over/under in Monday's game (0.5).
+- Butler has knocked down one three pointer per game, 0.5 more than his over/under in Wednesday's game (0.5).

 Check out all the prop bet options FanDuel has to offer!